epayet/simple-restful/README.md

 Here the few lines to create you first resource:

     var simpleRestful = require('simple-restful');
-    var server = new simpleRestful.createServer(); // use the port 8080 by default
+    var server = new simpleRestful.createServer({port: 8080});

     //The minimum information to define the resource var simpleResourceInfo = {
         name: "example",
         idField: "name",
-        repository: server.getRepository("InMemory")
+        repository: "InMemory"
     };

-    //register the resource
+    //register the resource and then run
     server.addResource(simpleResourceInfo);
-    //add the routes and run the server server.run();
+    server.run();

 These lines mean you created the routes for the "example" resource, and everything will be stored in memory (not persisted).